What Is Ecommerce?

 Ecommerce started in 1994 when Phil Brandenberger made the world’s first encryption-enabled online purchase.
 Since then, the industry continued to grow at an unprecedented rate and now represents one of the world’s fastest-growing markets.

 As you’ve likely seen, people spell ecommerce in a variety of ways, including “ecommerce,” “eCommerce,” “e-commerce,” “Ecommerce,” “E Commerce,” and “E-Commerce.”
 While the correct spelling remains a subject of great debate, “ecommerce” and “e-commerce” represent the most common versions.

 Types of Ecommerce

-The main 3 types of ecommerce include business-to-business (B2B), business-to-consumer (B2C), and consumer-to-consumer (C2C).
+The main three types of ecommerce include business-to-business (B2B), business-to-consumer (B2C), and consumer-to-consumer (C2C).
 But, another common type of ecommerce — consumer-to-business (C2B) — emerged in the past few years.